 - Finishing college?You may want to start saving for a house down payment with your first pay check.
 With skyrocketing real estate prices, your dream house may remain just that if you do not start saving early.

 Saving and investing go hand in hand.
 Without one, the other is not possible.
-Unless you grow your savings, you cannot afford to start investing money.
+Unless you grow your savings, you cannot afford to start investing.
 And without investing, inflation will eat your savings.

 If you plan to invest in stocks, you may want to employ the services of a financial advisor.
-They will help identify investment vehicles that are right for you, depending on your financial goals and risk tolerance.
+They will help identify investment vehicles that are right for you, depending on your personal finance goals and risk tolerance.

 Another sound investment can be purchasing a house.
 Because of the investment size, you should consider a few factors first.
 These include how many years you plan to stay in the new home, if it will appreciate in value, and if your mortgage payments will be more than 25% of your net income.